Possession of Marijuana in Ohio

 Possession of 20,000 to 40,000 grams is considered a second-degree felony, which is punishable by a mandatory five to eight years imprisonment and a mandatory fine of $7,500 to $15,000.

 Possession of more than 40,000 grams is considered a second-degree felony, which is punishable by at eight years imprisonment and a mandatory fine of $10,000 to $20,000.

-Charged with a Drug Crime in Ohio?
-We Can Fight for You
+Charged with a Marijuana Possession in Ohio?

 If you’re facing a drug charge in Ohio, contact L. Patrick Mulligan & Associates, LLC at (937) 685-7006 for a free case consultation today.